Point-Topic/expert_intelligence_toolbox/README.md

 # Expert Intelligence Toolbox

-Expert Intelligence is a company working with data, and with geographies.
-These are our tools.
+Expert Intelligence is a broadband research company.
+Our work involves geographic data across different granularities and classification systems.

-This is an experimental v0.1, which currently serves no function other than testing.
+This toolbox contains functions to help us do our work.

-You (Mac) may also need to install lxml to use this, which will need to be downloaded separately first.
+Mac users may need to install lxml, which will need to be downloaded separately first.

+Internal users: Use 'instructions.md' for information on maintaining this package.

 ```
 xcode-select --install